Today's Best Tech Deals

-F-Secure Freedome review: VPN and security for mobile devices
+F-Secure Freedome VPN

 With the mobile, connect-to-any-Wi-Fi-you-can-find lifestyle comes a certain amount of risk.
 It’s not a simple deal, but unscrupulous types can hack unencrypted communications between your mobile device and Wi-Fi hotspot or routers.
 That’s where F-Secure’s Freedome—a combination of VPN (Virtual Private Network) service and malware protection for your iOS or Android device—steps in.